 ACL reconstruction surgery is typically recommended for individuals who have experienced a significant tear or rupture of the anterior cruciate ligament (ACL) in the knee, particularly if it causes:

-1. Instability - A feeling of the knee giving way or buckling, especially during physical activities like walking, running, or pivoting.
+1. Instability - A feeling of the knee giving way or buckling, especially during physical activities like walking, running, or pivoting, due to ACL injury.

 2. Persistent Pain - Pain that limits daily activities and does not improve with conservative treatments such as rest, ice, physical therapy, or bracing.

-3. Activity Limitations - Difficulty participating in sports or activities that involve cutting, pivoting, jumping, or sudden changes in direction due to knee instability.
+3. Activity Limitations - Difficulty participating in sports or activities that involve cutting, pivoting, jumping, or sudden changes in direction due to knee instability caused by ACL injury.

 4. Additional Knee Injuries - Associated injuries like meniscus tears or cartilage damage that may benefit from surgical intervention to restore knee stability and prevent further damage.